battleaxedotco/tool-docs/docs/freebies/void.md

 After replacing, Void will check the Project panel to see if the source layers are used in any other comps, and if not, will delete them.
 Enjoy a lighter project.

+## Secret menu

+With the UI open (from the docked ScriptUI panel or from KBar), there are 2 alternate Void creation options.

+### Shift + ALT/Opt + New Void

+`Ultra Void mode` : Create a new Void without pseudo effects or strokes.

+Absolute nothingness.

+### Shift + New Void

+A new Void will be created at the center of comp, just like when you have no layers selected, even if you *do* have layers selected.
+Useful for scaling layers from comp center even with odd placement.

 ---

 ## Included files